Click to skip the navigation bar

 User Application Requirement

-Helpful hint: One way to verify whether if it is an MTU problem is to try and access the application or website via dial up access.
-Since dial up uses a default MTU of 576 bytes you will not have the same problems as broadband.
-If you have problems with both broadband and dial up access then the problem is probably something else.
+One way to verify whether it is an MTU problem is to try to access the application or website via dial-up access.
+Since dial-up uses a default MTU of 576 bytes, you will not have the same problems as broadband.
+If you have problems with both broadband and dial-up access, then the problem is probably something else.

-•Due to additional complications, VPNs require a different type of MTU test.
+• Due to the additional complexity of VPN connections, a different MTU test method is required.
 Please refer to the end of this article.

-•If you have a network with multiple PCs every computer should be set up with the same MTU.
-Additionally, some PCs may use several Network Adapters or a VPN client adapter on one PC so you must verify you are changing the Network Adapter associated with your broadband service or VPN client.
+• If your network has multiple computers, every device should be configured with the same MTU setting.
+Additionally, some PCs may use several Network Adapters or a VPN client adapter on one PC, so you must verify you are changing the Network Adapter associated with your broadband service or VPN client.

-• The built in PPPoE client for Windows XP uses an MTU that is set to 1480.
-For more information please reference this XP MTU article.
-This only applies if you are running the built in XP PPPoE client!
+• The built-in PPPoE client for Windows XP uses an MTU of 1480.
+This only applies if you are running the built-in XP PPPoE client!

-To find the correct MTU for your configuration you must run a simple DOS Ping test.
+To find the correct MTU for your network, run a simple DOS ping test.
 You will simply send out ping requests and progressively lower your packet size until the packet no longer needs to be fragmented.
 Please reference the following steps:

 The command for this ping test is ping www.tp-link.com -f -l xxxx.